hermangroup/docs/introduction/how-to-buy.rst

   https://bitbay.net

   BitBay is based in Poland and accepts fiat deposits in EUR, USD and PLN.
-DASH can be traded against all three fiat currencies and BTC.
+HISTORIA can be traded against all three fiat currencies and BTC.

 Livecoin
   .. image:: exchanges/livecoin.png